southsidedean/linkerd-demos/demo-orders/README.md

 kubectl apply -f linkerd-data-plane-config.yaml
 ```

-To make adjustments to your **BEL ControlPlane** deployment _simply edit and re-apply the `linkerd-control-plane-config.yaml` manifest_.

 #### Step 9: Monitor Buoyant Cloud Metrics Rollout and Check Proxies

 Now that both our **BEL ControlPlane** and **DataPlane** have been deployed, we'll check the status of our `buoyant-cloud-metrics` daemonset rollout: